alexk111/node-red-contrib-json-schema/README.md

 Some more details are available in [flow form](https://flowhub.org/f/36690f145d5af6ca).

-Also unlike the original, this has only one output instead two.
-Previously the two outputs where used to diverge messages that where valid those that weren't.
-Instead this throws an exception that can be caught if validation values.
-For the author this makes more sense since a validation that fails represents an unknown state of the system, causing failure.
+Unlike the original, instead of two outputs this has only one.
+Previously the two outputs where used to diverge messages that where valid and those that weren't.
+Instead this throws an exception that can be caught if validation fails.
+For the author this makes more sense since a validation that fails represents an unknown state of the system, likely to cause failure - fail fast, fail early is the motto.

 Documentation is created using [jsonschema2md](https://github.com/adobe/jsonschema2md) and stored in the nodes *info* box - **existing content will be replaced**.
-The intention is to copy&paste the documentation somewhere else but the info box is a good place to put in the first place (alternative would be some debug message).
+The intention is to copy and paste that documentation to somewhere else.
+The info box is a good place to put it in the first place, alternative would be a debug message of some sort.

+An example flow is included and can also be viewed [here](https://flowhub.org/f/f21aed28a04a7fd0).

+## Validation methods

+As with the original, validation is done using the [ajv](https://www.npmjs.com/package/ajv) library, just an updated version.

+Validation of `flow` and `global` is perhaps not the best since it makes a copy of [those two](https://github.com/gorenje/node-red-contrib-json-schema/blob/b648c215a79ca07c0df9ec0b1e4d92e579188dd5/schema.js#L44-L58).
+The environment is validating using [`process.env`](https://github.com/gorenje/node-red-contrib-json-schema/blob/b648c215a79ca07c0df9ec0b1e4d92e579188dd5/schema.js#L55) - this too might not be the best way.

 ---